khrykin/CXXProxyKit/README.md

 ```

-Note, that casts to Objective-C types create non-owning proxies, so you have to make sure that backing C++ objects will not be destroyed while any of its proxies are still alive.
+Note, that casts to Objective-C types create non-owning proxies, so you have to make sure that the backing C++ object will not be destroyed while any of its proxies are still alive.

-## Making Lightweight Proxies for C++ Containers
+## Making lightweight proxies for C++ containers

 You can create proxies for any C++ container at runtime with `cxx::make_non_owning_proxy_array`.
 The only requirement is that the container should have `begin()` and `end()` iterators, and its element's Objective-C proxy class must be defined: